mark-hahn/emStructObj/README.md

 Purpose
 -------

-To enable debugging structs in the emscripten memory (heap) using the javascript console.
-This will allow browsing the struct.
-Example ...
+To enable debugging structs in the emscripten memory (heap) by printing to the javascript console.
+This will also allow browsing structs using an inspector console command.
+Examples ...

-    console.log(emStructToObj(2915, 'myStruct'));
+    console.log('myStruct:', emStructToObj(structAddr, 'myStruct'));  // debug print statement

-    console.log(emso(2915, 'myStruct'));  // aliased for less typing
+    > emso(2915, 'myStruct')  // in js console - emStructToObj aliased for less typing

 2915 is the address of the struct data in the heap.  `myStruct` is the name of the struct defined in a C header file.